There is a risk of problems or complications after any operation. Treating them as soon as possible is important.

 These are signs of infection.
 You may also feel unwell and have a temperature.

 If you have an infection, your doctor will give you antibiotics.
-You might need to go into hospital if you need antibiotics through a drip.
+You might need to stay in longer or go back into hospital if you need antibiotics through a drip.

 Fluid collecting around the operation site (seroma)

-Sometimes fluid collects near the wound.
-This might happen after your nurse removes the wound drain, if you have one.
+Sometimes fluid collects near the wound and around the armpit.
+This might happen after your nurse removes the wound drain if you have one.

 It can cause: